MariosAvraam/dog-breed-identifier-website/README.md

 7. **API Key Setup**
    - Register at [API Ninjas](https://api-ninjas.com/) for an account.
-   - Navigate to the API section and select the 'Dogs' API to generate an API key.
+   - Navigate to your account and generate an API key.
    - In the project root, create a `.env` file.
    - Add to `.env`: `X-API-KEY=YOUR_API_KEY`, replacing `YOUR_API_KEY` with your key from API Ninjas.